How to Vote With a Campus Address

 • Polls in Ohio are open from 6:30AM-7:30PM on Election Day

-• Note that you must bring a valid form of ID to vote in-person on Election Day (state of Ohio ID or passport are recommended)
+• Note that you must bring a valid form of ID to vote in-person on Election Day (state of Ohio identification, Ohio driver's license, and passport are all vaid forms of ID in Ohio)

 • It is a good idea to bring anything you might need while you wait in line (water, snacks, etc.).